ClusterCockpit/cc-backend/docs/dev-authentication.md

 }
 ```

-## JWT authenticator
+## JWT Session authenticator

 Login via JWT token will create a session without password.
 For login the `X-Auth-Token` header is not supported.
-This authenticator is applied if either user is not nil and auth source is
+This authenticator is
-`AuthViaToken` or the Authorization header is present or the URL query key
+applied if the Authorization header is present:
-login-token is present:
 ```
-return (user != nil && user.AuthSource == AuthViaToken) ||
-        r.Header.Get("Authorization") != "" ||
+	return r.Header.Get("Authorization") != ""
-        r.URL.Query().Get("login-token") != ""
 ```

 The Login function: